link2wales.co.uk -

 Waterburn – (2001-2003) Flint based covers/orig band formed 2001 at Flint High, feat; Josh Smith (gtr) (ex-Timmy), Jamie (bass), Paul (gtr), and Anna (drms) (ex Feedbak, Timmy).
 Ex-members inc Gareth Bagshaw (sometimes Breakout, Nidd & Friends).

-Watson-Jones, Mark - bass player from Penmaenmawr (b.1971 in Hyde) with Blacklisted, GFFS, NWWA, Thin Din, Hecate Enthroned, Unfits, God’s Holy Trousers, became tour manager for Skinflick before joining them as bassist (Mar05) and reviewer for link2wales.
-Also has side project Finite Death.
+Mark Watson-Jones – bass player from Penmaenmawr (17.05.71 in Hyde) with Blacklisted, GFFS, NWWA, Thin Din, Hecate Enthroned, Unfits, God’s Holy TrousersMerciless Savage, Emissaries Of Syn.
+Became tour manager for Skinflick before joining them as bassist (Mar05) and prolific reviewer for link2wales.
+Also had side project Finite Death, and was a co-presenter of Broken Jukebox radio show on TudnoFM.
+Occasionally played bass for Spam Javelin during 2016-17 and runs Pyrrhic Defeat Records

 ronnie_wattRon Watt – (1963 – Apr09) vocalist in late 70s Llandudno band Last Rights.
 Sadly died after a long illness.
 Former band mate Sully remembers, ‘We did many gigs around North Wales including a memorable one at Colwyn Bay pier supporting the infamous Ginger Baker.
 Ronnie was outstanding as a front man and would have given Johnny Rotten a run for his money any day.
 He later went on to perfecting covers by the likes of Pink Floyd,it was really moving at his funeral service when they played 3 tracks by Floyd including Comfortably Numb.
 Ronnie will be sadly missed by all his friends and family.
 God bless you mate.’